 Navigating the world of accessibility is necessary for every consumer company with a digital property.
-Applause's Accessibility Assessments test your digital properties and provide fast, actionable feedback so you can make changes to align with WCAG 2.1 guidelines and stay legally compliant.
+Applause's Accessibility Assessments test your digital properties and provide fast, actionable feedback so you can make changes to conform with WCAG 2.1 guidelines.

 The Impact of Web Content Accessibility Guidelines (WCAG) 2.1

 Established in 1999, WCAG is the first international standard for digital accessibility.
 An arm of the internet's international standards organization (World Wide Web Consortium, or W3C), the Web Accessibility Initiative (WAI) published WCAG to ensure any public digital platform is available and accessible to everyone.